 Feed A Sufficient Diet

-There’s a very fine line with how much food angelfish can have.
+There’s a fine line with how much food angelfish can have.
 They also don’t like to compete for it.
 If they have to, they become aggressive and fight other fish for what’s available.

-Similarly, you shouldn’t feed them too much as uneaten food sits at the bottom of the tank, making it both dirty and unsanitary.
+Similarly, you shouldn’t feed them too much as uneaten food sits at the bottom of the tank, making it dirty and unsanitary.

-Feed the fish 2-3 times a day.
-When determining how much food to put into the tank, angelfish should have roughly 30 seconds to eat.
 Any more than this is too much and runs the risk of your fish over-feeding, which can lead to a range of health problems that are difficult to deal with.

-Once you notice your angelfish lip-locking, you must start monitoring them to determine the cause.
 Angelfish that fight shouldn’t be left for too long, or one may end up killing the other.
 There’s always a reason for aggression in angelfish, so eliminating the likely causes will help you find a solution.